withastro/docs/src/pages/en/tutorial/6-interactivity/index.md

 Now, you have a styled HTML element at the top of your page, under your navigation links.
 It is still functionally a checkbox, so clicking on it does *something.* (Remember, an HTML checkbox can toggle between displaying an empty box and a checked box.)
 But, an HTML input element can only change its own appearance.

-We will need JavaScript to monitor whether the toggle switch has been clicked, and then change the properties of *other* HTML elements in response.
+You will need JavaScript to monitor whether the toggle switch has been clicked, and then change the properties of *other* HTML elements in response.

 ### Add client-side interactivity